Last Updated on April 25, 2025 by Deanne

 We only spent about an hour each in Vernazza and Riomaggiore.
 That doesn’t sound like much time, but the towns are small.
 We walked along the main pathways to the water and explored along some quieter side streets.
 After grabbing a treat and leisurely strolling through town, we felt an hour was enough time to experience the town’s charm.

-The Cinque Terre card comes in handy
+The Cinque Terre Treno MS Card comes in handy

 We couldn’t hike to Riomaggiore because the trail was closed, so we hopped on a train instead.
-We ended up taking three different trains on Day 2 (ranging from 3 minutes to 14 minutes), plus we hiked from Monterosso to Vernazza—and it was all covered by the Cinque Terre card.
+We ended up taking three different trains on Day 2 (ranging from 3 minutes to 14 minutes), plus we hiked from Monterosso to Vernazza—and it was all covered by the Cinque Terre Treno MS card.
 The combination trekking and train Cinque Terre card provides the most flexibility with the least hassle, so you don’t have to buy individual train tickets each time you ride.

 Relaxing evening #2